Google Project Aristotle: How to build more effective teams

 Not sure this is the right stage for you?
 Take this five question quiz to find out!

 At stage 2, teams are often small but resourceful.
 There’s typically an HR director, HR Manager or HR admin, and perhaps a recruiter depending on company growth.

 This team has worked tirelessly to get a trusted reviews process in place and is looking to build on this foundation by delivering clear developmental value for participants and improving alignment across the organization.

 You’ve already implemented a performance review process and it’s far less manual and people are starting to get value out of it.
 But engagement comes from also supporting the development of people.
 While supporting performance is important for people’s role, supporting their development is critical for their career.
-When 70% of learning happens on the job what can you do to make it easier and make it happen?
+When so much learning happens on the job, what can you do to make it easier and make it happen?

 With good managers in place, things like goal setting and regular coaching and development conversations might be happening, but in reality managers are busy and they need the right skills and tools to support them.
 You are looking to create clear goal setting processes and feedback opportunities for both managers and direct reports that are easy enough to complete despite busy work schedules.
-Throw new managers into the mix, and you’re in for an interesting ride!
+Did we mention you probably have a bunch of new managers to support?
+Throw them into the mix, and you’re in for an interesting ride!

 Here’s a brief outline of the areas available for you to focus on to tackle the challenges listed above.

 Goals: Business and Professional Development

 Companies, teams, and individuals need goals to measure how they’re performing against their objectives.
 Your role is to help ensure visibility and alignment of these goals across the entire company.
 Most organizations, aim to set goals at least twice a year at this stage.
 Keeping in mind that by providing a clear link between company objectives, team objectives and personal goals people can better see the impact of their efforts.